Michael Xavier: Major television and film credits

+Video games

 Presenting and recording work

 In 2013, Xavier co-presented the Olivier Awards BBC Radio 2 Covent Garden Stage with Claudia Winkleman, and returned again in 2014 to co-present on the ITV Stage with Myleene Klass.
 He also hosted the UK Theatre Awards at the historic Guildhall in the City of London in both 2013 and 2014.

 In addition, Xavier has worked as a recording artist, with both radio and original soundtrack credits to his name.
 In 2007, BBC Radio 2 presented a special edition of Friday Night is Music Night, celebrating the work of Leonard Bernstein and the 50th anniversary of West Side Story.
 Paul Gambaccini presented the program at London's Mermaid Theatre, featuring the BBC Concert Orchestra and Xavier as Tony.
 He also played Artie Green in the BBC Radio 2 live recording of Sunset Boulevard, performed at the Cork Opera House with Michael Ball and Petula Clark.
 Outside of radio, his work in recordings includes Bumblescratch (2016 London Concert Cast Recording) Collaborations: The Songs of Elliot Davis (2013), Lift (2012 Concept Album), Soho Cinders (2011 Concert Cast), Love Story (2011 Original London Cast), and Little Women (2004 Studio Cast).

 MX Masterclass

 Xavier is the Principal of MX Masterclass, a training school for musical theatre students which aims to aid them in gaining acceptance to professional training colleges.
 The school runs every Sunday, based at Rambert, Upper Ground.
 Their patrons are Matthew Bourne, Natalie Paris, Emily Carey and Sebastian Croft.
 Regular teachers over the years have included Anna Tringham, Ross Sharkey, Lucinda Lawrence, Brandon Lee Sears, Nicola Coates, Peter Polycarpou and Alex Young.
 Students are also taught by guest performers and practitioners including Kerry Ellis, Ramin Karimloo, Rebecca Trehearn, Marc Antolin, Robbie Sherman, Katie Brayben, Louise Dearman, Trevor Dion Nicholas and Matt Henry (singer).

 The students are often given an opportunity to perform at various charity and West End events at which Xavier also appears.
 The students also appear at a Christmas concert at St Paul's, Covent Garden, alongside industry professionals.
 The 2016 concert was hosted by Rufus Hound.

 Students have many performance opportunities throughout the year and gain national and local news coverage in the process.
 On three occasions they performed at The Best of the West End concert at The Royal Albert Hall starring many big West End names including Xavier himself.